 Here, I will discuss couple of quick OpenStack development environment setup options:

-a) Using stable Git Icehouse repository
+a) Using stable Git Icehouse repository OR

 b) Using Vagrant Box